Mind Your Manners

 I have a saying, “Just because you can, doesn’t mean you should”.
 I was recently in a regional department store looking for a puppy product.
 There was a lady with a leashed dog in the aisle I, unfortunately, had to be in.
 Apparently unable to divide her attention between store shelves and her dog, the little mongrel was free to sniff around my legs.

 While being frisked like a suspect, within a very few minutes, the dog had completely wrapped the leash around my legs!
 Not wanting to use the rather impolite verbiage that entered my mind, I gave a tug on the lady’s end of the leash who finally released me with several apologies.
 Just because the store chain welcomes customers with leashed dogs doesn’t mean this particular pair should have been.

-Is it just me?
 Had I not been more aware than the dog’s (easily) distracted owner, I could have hit the floor as I turned to leave.

-In recent years, I have witnessed several incidences of dogs barking, fighting, and defecating in similar establishments.
+It’s not just me!
+In recent years, many have witnessed several incidences of dogs barking, fighting, and defecating in this and similar establishments.
 Apparently, those that have a fear of dogs, or out-right allergic, have no advocates?!
-Simply put, being on a leash doesn’t mean the dog is in control.
+Simply put, being on a leash (or in a shopping cart) doesn’t mean the dog is in control.

 Not properly trained and/or socialized, dogs can be unwelcome guests.

-It often seems reasonable to a dog to mark (urinate) furniture, violate a person’s leg, stick noses where they shouldn’t, jump up to investigate food on counters and tables – or on people.
+It often seems reasonable to a dog to mark (urinate) furniture, violate a person’s leg, stick noses where they shouldn’t, chew-up inappropriate items, jump up to investigate food on counters and tables – or on people.
 If you’re thinking, “That’s just being a dog”, you are right.
 And, they are all signs of neglect.
 Like politicians, dogs are quite hedonistic – a fancy term for serving their own self-interests.
 Left to make their own decisions, that is basically what they will do, treat you, and everyone else, like a dog.

 “Where’s the harm in a dog affectionately jumping up to greet people?” you may ask.
 I have mentioned allergic reactions, along with that we can add scratches, cuts or fractures to arms, skull, or hips to children, the aged or those with an unsteady foundation.
 Even when not taken to that extreme, jumping up on counters, doors, furniture, etc., causes damage to these items.
 Take a look at the photo of this door; imagine what might be required to repair that if allowed to continue.
 Or, if that was done to a person!